malkhamis-panw/gaia/doc/documentation.md

 Type: `[][]string`

-Contains the tag expression matching the Defenders the subject is allowed to connect to.
+Contains the tag expression matching the enforcers the subject is allowed to connect to.

 ##### `propagate`